salesforce/lwc/docs/restrictions.md

 # Raptor Restrictions

 This document describes a series of restrictions, and limitations of Raptor Elements, and why they are in place.
-This is mostly intended for authors of raptor components.
+This is mostly intended for authors of LWC components.

 ## Constructor